 The stipend is $5,000 and is generally restricted to students who have completed at least one year of graduate study at the University of Kansas, have been teaching or research assistants for the fall and spring semesters, and plan to enroll full time for Summer Session.

 UNIVERSITY OF KANSAS STUDENT SENATE DIVERSITY GRANTS

-Annually the Department Chair applies to the University of Kansas Student Senate for a student diversity grant.
+Annually the Program Chair applies to the University of Kansas Student Senate for a student diversity grant.
 These funds are particularly directed to students of ethnicity, gender, and race which will enhance our student body.
 We have been successful in obtaining this annual grant because we award students who we believe will successfully complete the M.U.P. degree.
 Students wishing to apply for these grant funds scholarships should have their applications completed by February 1st.

 AMERICAN PLANNING ASSOCIATION: JANET McMANUS SCHOLARSHIP

 Women and minority (African American, Hispanic American, or Native American) students enrolled in an approved Planning Accreditation Board ( PAB) planning program who are citizens of the United States, intend to pursue careers as practicing planners in the public sector, and are able to demonstrate a genuine financial need are eligible to apply for this scholarship which will range between $2,000 to $4,000.
 For information about this scholarships, review the APA>> website.

 FOREIGN STUDENT SCHOLARSHIPS

 The Institute of International Education offers several types of scholarships for foreign students to study in the United States.
 Application should be made to the Institute of International Education through the appropriate office of the U.S. Information Service, U.S. Embassy or U.S. Consulate overseas.

 INTERNATIONAL STUDENT SCHOLARSHIPS